-Peter Coppinger discusses the days before Teamwork.com when he and co-founder Daniel Mackey built a thriving web design business by fixing 12 of their biggest mistakes.
+Peter Coppinger, co-founder and CEO of Teamwork, discusses the days when he and co-founder Daniel Mackey built a thriving web design business — once they fixed their 12 biggest mistakes.

 Unfortunately, what we found left us feeling dejected.
 Refusing to throw in the towel, we decided to give it one more year or get “real” jobs.

 Thankfully, after making some changes, we pulled ourselves through the storm and emerged much wiser.
 While we do have some great stories about our big wins from that time, truthfully, the most valuable and long-lasting lessons came from repairing our mistakes.